 Last Colossus – Game Stew

-Last Colossus
+Last Colossus – Roleplaying Game Review

-Dive into Last Colossus
+Last Colossus Screenshot

 Last Colossus is an ACT/RPG game.
 You play as a commander who gains control of a giant robot after crash landing on a war-torn planet.